What is a bridge abutment?

 There are many different construction methods for bridge abutments which utilize steel, concrete, geosynthetics, and other materials.
 Abutments can be integral, where the bridge and the abutment move together, or semi-integral, where the abutment and the superstructure move independently when responding to forces on the bridge.
 There are pros and cons to each type of bridge abutment and construction method.
 Review your local Department of Transportation’s guidance regarding types of bridges that are acceptable or recommended in your state.

 Sheet pile bridge abutments are constructed by first installing the sheet piles for both the abutment face and the wing walls.
 Tie rods and a deadman wall are required in some high-load applications.
-Additional pilings behind the sheet piles can be used if insufficient bearing and skin friction capacity cannot be obtained with the sheet piles themselves.
-From there, soil backfills behind the sheet piles and construction of the concrete cap and bridge deck can proceed.
+Additional piling behind the sheet piles can be used if insufficient bearing and skin friction capacity cannot be obtained with the sheet piles themselves.
+From there, soil backfilling behind the sheet piles and construction of the concrete cap and bridge deck can proceed.
 As described, it’s clear to see that this solution eliminates a lot of construction stages, and therefore can eliminate a significant amount of time and show increased cost savings.

 Sheet piling offerings